 As the last few customers lingered in the hotel’s upscale Chinese restaurant, Jeff snuck into the bathroom and got the best blow job he’d ever had.
 “I’m not gonna lie,” he tells MEL.
 “It was the experience of a lifetime.”

-Jeff was alone, however, and this life-changing head didn’t come from a partner or any living thing, in fact.
+Jeff was alone, however, and this life-changing sex didn’t come from a partner — or any living thing.
 Instead, Jeff dipped his flaccid dick and balls into a $1,349 Dyson Airblade™️ dB.

 “Every man has thought about it at least once,” Jeff argues.
 (He’s using a pseudonym for “obvious private reasons.”)
 “Like, these things come up when with close friends, you know?
 Especially when we’re young.”
 And sure, many men have been tempted.
 On Urban Dictionary, teabagging a hand dryer is known as the Flying Dyson or the Dyson Dip; it’s also a classic Hannibal Buress joke.
 But what separates Jeff from the rest of us is that he dared to turn the thought What if I stuck my dick in there? into action.

 “Yeah, this is unfortunately true,” Jeff admits.